-Mr. Matthew O. Maddox, aged 42, is the Chief Executive Officer of the Company, a position he has held since his appointment on 7 February 2018.
+Mr. Matthew O. Maddox, aged 43, has been the Chief Executive Officer of the Company since 7 February 2018.
 Mr. Maddox is responsible for overseeing the Group's operations, development and continued excellence.
-Mr. Maddox was a non-executive Director of the Company up to 28 March 2013 until his re-designation as an executive Director on 7 February 2018.
-Mr. Maddox is also the Chief Executive Officer and President of Wynn Resorts, Limited, positions he has held since 6 February 2018 and November 2013 respectively.
+Mr. Maddox was a non-executive Director of the Company from 28 March 2013 until his re-designation as an executive Director on 7 February 2018.
+Mr. Maddox is also the Chief Executive Officer and President of Wynn Resorts, Limited, positions he has held since 6 February 2018 and November 2013, respectively.
+Mr. Maddox has been a member of the board of directors of Wynn Resorts, Limited since 3 August 2018.
 From March 2008 to May 2014, Mr. Maddox was the Chief Financial Officer of Wynn Resorts, Limited.
-Since joining Wynn Resorts in 2002, Mr. Maddox has served as Wynn Resorts' Senior Vice President of Business Development and Treasurer, as the Senior Vice President of Business Development for Wynn Las Vegas, LLC, as the Chief Financial Officer of WRM, and as Wynn Resorts' Treasurer and Vice President-Investor Relations.
-Mr. Maddox also serves as an officer and/or director of several subsidiaries of Wynn Resorts, Limited and the Company including as President and a Director of WRM.
+Since joining Wynn Resorts in 2002, Mr. Maddox has served as Wynn Resorts' Senior Vice President of Business Development and Treasurer, as the Senior Vice President of Business Development for Wynn Las Vegas, LLC, as the Chief Financial Officer of WRM, and as Wynn Resorts' Treasurer and Vice President - Investor Relations.
+Mr. Maddox also serves as an officer and/or director of several subsidiaries of Wynn Resorts, Limited and the Company including as President and a director of WRM.
 Prior to joining Wynn Resorts, Limited in 2002, Mr. Maddox worked in Corporate Finance for Caesars Entertainment, Inc. (formerly Park Place Entertainment, Inc.).
 Mr. Maddox has over 18 years of experience in the gaming, casino and hotel industry.
 Before joining Park Place Entertainment, Mr. Maddox worked as an investment banker for Bank of America Securities in the Mergers and Acquisitions Department.

-Mr. Ian Michael Coughlan, aged 58, has been the President of the Company since 30 September 2016 and an executive Director of the Company since 16 September 2009.
+Mr. Ian Michael Coughlan, aged 60, has been the President of the Company since 30 September 2016 and an executive Director of the Company since 16 September 2009.
 Mr. Coughlan was the President of WRM from July 2007 until March 2017 when he relinquished this role after his appointment as President of the Company.
 Mr. Coughlan is responsible for the entire operation and development of both Wynn Macau and Wynn Palace.
 Mr. Coughlan also serves as a director of several subsidiaries of the Company.
 Prior to these roles, Mr. Coughlan was Director of Hotel Operations - Worldwide for Wynn Resorts, Limited.
 Mr. Coughlan has over 35 years of hospitality experience with leading hotels across Asia, Europe and the United States.
 Before joining Wynn Resorts, Limited, he spent ten years with The Peninsula Group, including posts as General Manager of The Peninsula Hong Kong from September 2004 to January 2007, and General Manager of The Peninsula Bangkok from September 1999 to August 2004.
 His previous assignments include senior management positions at The Oriental Singapore, and a number of Ritz-Carlton properties in the United States.
 Mr. Coughlan holds a Diploma from Shannon College of Hotel Management, Ireland.